ahoymarcus/nextjs-myjs-tech-blog/articles/cryptography-steganography-and-cryptanalysis-overview-2022-04-07.md

 1. The attacker influences the sender to convert plaintext of his choise and obtains the ciphertext.
 2. The raceiver may divulge the plaintext to the attacker inadvertenly.
 The attacker has access to corresponding ciphertext gathered from open channel.
 3. In a public-key cryptosystem, the encryption key is in open domain and is known to any potential attacker.
 Using this key, he can generate pairs of corresponding plaintexts and ciphertexts.

+### Cryptographic Attacks

+#### Modes of Attacks

+Atacks can be of two forms depending on the action performed by the perpetrator:

+1. **Passive Attacks**: the aims of this action is to gain unauthorized access to information, so they don't aim to taint the information or to disrupt the communication channel.
+    1.1.
+For example, eavesdropping.
+2. **Active Attacks**: this action aims to apply some distupt process to the system.
+    2.1.
+Change the information.
+    2.2.
+Public disclosure the information.
+    2.3.
+Delete the information.
+    2.4.
+Denial of access to information for the legitimate users (denial of service).

 ### Diffent Kinds of Cryptographic Attacks